 Make sure you clean up your pen in the evening after your chickens have gone to roost- pay special attention to any scraps and food lying around.

-If you see rats during the daytime, it’s likely you have a serious problem.
+If you see rats during the daytime, you likely have a serious problem.

-Note: Rats dislike daylight so only the ones lower in the hierarchy will risk a daylight raid.
+Note: Rats dislike daylight, so only those lower in the hierarchy will risk a daylight raid.

 8. Be Alert For Snakes

 Check your coop daily for snakes.
-Black, rat and corn snakes will pilfer eggs and on occasion, small chicks.
-They can simply be re-located to another area if necessary, although snakes do help keep down the vermin.
+Black, rat, and corn snakes will pilfer eggs and, on occasion, small chicks.
+They can be relocated to another area if necessary, although snakes help keep down the vermin.

 If you find that certain snakes keep returning to your coop, you will need to capture them and relocate them elsewhere.